 Insufficient Protein

-Proteins are important for a healthy diet, and they will also help keep you fuller, longer (9).
-And while fruits do have some protein in them, it’s not enough to sustain your body throughout the day.
+Proteins are important for a healthy diet and they will also help keep you feeling fuller for longer (14).
+While fruits do have some protein in them, it’s not enough to sustain your body throughout the day.
 This may cause you to crash later on and feel even more tired than usual.
-Plus if you don’t get enough protein in your diet, you may lose muscle mass.
+In addition, if you don’t get enough protein in your diet, you may lose muscle mass.

 Unpleasant Side Effects

-Some unpleasant side effects come with a diet like this.
-Fruits, even the ones you’re allowed to eat on this specific diet, could cause some stomach problems and bloating for some people if eaten in excess.
+There are some unpleasant side effects with a diet like this.
+Fruits, even the ones you’re allowed to eat on this specific diet, could cause some digestive symptoms and bloating for some people if they’re eaten in excess.

 Potentially Harmful

 While fruits are good for you, too much of anything can be bad for you.
-Eating mostly fruit and not a balance of food groups can cause some problems like an inadequacy of certain vitamins and minerals that your body needs (10).
+Eating mostly fruit and not a balance of food groups can cause problems such as an inadequacy of certain vitamins and minerals, protein, healthy fats, and other nutrients that your body needs (16).

-Another drawback to this diet is that it doesn’t give you very many options if you want to mix things up.
+Another drawback to this diet is it doesn’t give you too many options if you want to mix things up.
 Sure, fruits are pretty versatile, but there are only so many fruits you can eat before you get sick of them.

 Long-Term Results